Thailand Confirms First Case of New Mpox Strain

 A case of the variant was confirmed last week in Sweden and linked to a growing outbreak in Africa, the first sign of its spread outside the continent.

-Bangkok on Wednesday said the man confirmed as having Mpox had traveled through an unnamed Middle Eastern country on his way back from Africa to Thailand.
+Bangkok said on Aug.
+21 that the man confirmed as having mpox had traveled through an unnamed Middle Eastern country on his way back from Africa to Thailand.

 Pakistan also confirmed at least one case in a patient who had returned from a Gulf country on Aug.
-16, but it said it did not yet know the strain.
+16, but it stated that it did not yet know the strain.

 Likewise, on Aug.
-19, the Philippines said it had detected a new case—the first since December last year—but was awaiting test results to determine the strain.
+19, the Philippines stated that it had detected a new case—the first since December 2023—but was awaiting test results to determine the strain.

-The patient was a 33-year-old Filipino male who had never traveled outside the Philippines, Manila’s Department of Health said.
+The patient was a 33-year-old Filipino male who had never traveled outside the Philippines, according to Manila’s Department of Health.

 Signs and symptoms of an infection can include a rash that may be located on the hands, feet, chest, face, mouth, or near the genitals, as well as chills, fever, fatigue, respiratory symptoms, headache, other aches, cough, sore throat, and nasal congestion.